 Just like your own home, it can be very secure, but there is always the risk of fire, water or burglary via forced entry, that you cannot protect against.
-While our buildings at 9 Campbell St and 269 Pacific Highway, Artarmon are fire rated to 4 hours and the fire station is just around the corner, fire can occur at any time and recently we have seen extensive damage caused by a fire at a self storage facility on the Northern Beaches and even a fire at Notre Dame in Paris.
+While our buildings at 9 Campbell St and 269 Pacific Highway, Artarmon are fire rated to 4 hours, and the Lane Cove and Crows Nest fire stations are just around the corner, fire can occur at any time and recently we have seen extensive damage caused by a fire at a self storage facility on the Northern Beaches and even a fire at Notre Dame in Paris.

 We are also experiencing more and more weather extremes resulting in storms and flooding, not previously experienced or for which storage buildings were not built to endure.
 So why have contents insurance at home but not extend that protection to your storage unit?

 Insurance is an inexpensive solution for peace of mind.
-That is the purpose of customer storage insurance that is offered to you at the time you move in.
+That is the purpose of customer storage insurance that is offered to you at the time you move in at Storage Works Artarmon.
 Having security cameras, alarms and personnel on the premises does not mean damage or theft to your belongings cannot occur – get protected, get insurance.